 4. Humidity Levels That are Too High or Too Low Increase Risk of Illness

-Finally, inadequate ventilation can also affect indoor humidity levels.
+Inadequate ventilation can also affect indoor humidity levels.
 According to the Mayo Clinic, air that is too dry can cause significant discomfort, including dry skin, itchy eyes, sore throat, and sinus irritation.
 Some viruses are also known to survive longer in drier air, making it easier to transmit illnesses from person to person.
 However, too much humidity can lead to mold and bacterial growth, which can cause potentially severe allergic reactions and trigger asthma attacks in some individuals.

 Lack of air circulation and ventilation can also mean that some building areas are optimally humidified, while other areas are too high or too low.
 For example, an enclosed bathroom without effective exhaust fans is likely to have humidity levels high enough to accelerate mold and bacteria growth.
 The Mayo Clinic recommends humidity levels between 30% and 50% to maintain optimal comfort and health.
 These levels must be maintained throughout the building via air circulation and ventilation techniques.